influenzanet/python-ifncli/docs/email.md

     templateFile: "en.html"
 ```

-'nextTime' can be either a string with next time or a dictionary object with
+'nextTime' and untilTime can be either a string with next time or a dictionary object with hour parameter or a list of dictionary
+A list will apply each rule, this enable to combine several time modifiers.
+Dictionary describes rule to apply on each time part, either fixed or relative to set the time

+Relative rule have the entry `relative: true`, if not or false, the rule fix the value

 ```yaml
 nextTime: